Efficient preconditioners for coupled Stokes-Darcy problems with MAC scheme: Spectral analysis and numerical study: Preconditioners

 where $S_B:= BA^{-1}B^\top \in \mathbb{R}^{m \times m}$ is the Schur complement ($S_B = S_B^\top \succ 0$).
-A similar attempt to $\Pd$ was proposed in~\cite{Cai_etal_09}, where the Schur complement is approximated as $S_B \approx \mu^{-1} I$, where $I$ is the identity matrix.
-The block triangular preconditioner $\Pt$ given in~\eqref{eq:P-D-P-T} is a simplified version of the block triangular preconditioners developed in~\cite{Beik_Benzi_18} for double saddle point problems.
+A similar attempt to $\Pd$ was proposed in~\cite{Cai_etal_09}, where the Schur complement is approximated as $S_B \approx \mu^{-1} I$, where $I \in \mathbb{R}^{m\times m}$ is the identity matrix.
+Note that the block triangular preconditioner $\Pt$ given in~\eqref{eq:P-D-P-T} is a simplified version of the block triangular preconditioners proposed in~\cite{Beik_Benzi_18} for double saddle point problems.
+However, it justified its excellent performance in numerical simulations (section~\ref{sec:numerical-results}).

 Furthermore, we construct a constraint preconditioner $\Pc$.
-Here, the matrix $\overline{\mathcal{A}}$ can be interpreted as a standard saddle point matrix
+The matrix $\overline{\mathcal{A}}$ can be interpreted as a standard saddle point matrix

 Therefore, also preconditioners for standard saddle point problems are suitable.
 We modify and generalise the following constraint preconditioner proposed in~\cite{Axelsson_Neytcheva_03}: